syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/004_Creating_pattern_databases/000_Using_pattern_parsers.md

 example, Host: 192.168.1.1), the following pattern can be used:
 Host:@IPv4@.

-**NOTE:** Note that using parsers is a CPU-intensive operation.
+Note that using parsers is a CPU-intensive operation.
 Use the ESTRING and QSTRING parsers whenever possible, as these can be processed much faster than the other parsers.
 {: .notice--primary}